NALC Health Benefits Home Health Care in SW Fort Worth/Burleson, TX

 Does NALC Health Benefits cover home health care in Burleson, TX?

 Yes.
-NALC Health Benefit Plan covers medically necessary home health services, including skilled nursing, physical therapy, occupational therapy, and home health aide services, when those services are ordered by a physician and provided by a qualified agency.
-Members in Burleson and SW Fort Worth can access these benefits through an in-network provider like BrightStar Care of Burleson.
+NALC Health Benefit Plan covers medically necessary home health services in Burleson, TX — including skilled nursing, physical therapy, occupational therapy, and home health aide services — when those services are ordered by a physician and provided by a qualified agency.
+Members in Burleson, SW Fort Worth, and surrounding communities including Hidden Creek, Summer Creek, Joshua Farms, Briar Meadow, and Rendon can access these benefits through an in-network provider.
 We recommend calling the member services number on your NALC ID card to confirm your specific plan option's benefit levels before starting care.

-How do I start home health care through my NALC plan?
+How do I start NALC Health Benefits home health care in SW Fort Worth or Burleson?

 The process starts with a physician order.
 If you are discharging from a hospital like Huguley Medical Center or AdventHealth Burleson, the discharge planner will typically arrange this as part of your discharge.
 For non-hospitalized patients, your primary care physician can write the order during an office visit.
-Once the order is in place, contact BrightStar Care of Burleson at (817) 887-9919 — our intake team will verify your benefits, obtain prior authorization from NALC, and coordinate the start of care.
+Once the order is in place, contact our team — our intake staff will verify your NALC benefits, obtain prior authorization, and coordinate the start of care.
+We handle the paperwork so your family can focus on recovery.

 Does NALC require prior authorization for home health?

-Can BrightStar Care coordinate directly with Huguley Medical Center for my discharge?
+Can this agency coordinate directly with local hospitals for discharge?